 A guest blog from Roseanna Feltham-King, psychology student at Oxford Brookes

-Here are some of my top tips for how to deal with exams as a disabled student.
+Here are some of my top tips on how to deal with exams as a disabled student.

 Use the adjustments that you are entitled to